gvwilson/sensibleadventures/wrestler/wrestler.md

 Minutes later the trio is moving north again.
 The magician busies herself with her own dark thoughts.
 Luft curses Walker in dull counterpoint to the steady rhythm of their movement.
-The Anuat pretends not to hear.
+The Nukilik pretends not to hear.

 ---